• Skip to primary navigation

 Garbanzo beans on clean kitchen towel.

 Drain the chickpeas.
-And blot them dry on a clean kitchen towel.
+And blot them dry on a clean kitchen towel for the best browning.

 Chickpeas on baking sheet lined with parchment paper.